Method · 6 steps · IEC 62443

 IEC 62443 simplified for industrial networks.

 Most industrial cybersecurity frameworks are written by people who have never had to keep a plant running.
 The SECURE Method is not.
-It is a six-step program — Segment, Establish, Control, Update, Respond, Evaluate — that takes the IEC 62443 standard and turns it into a sequence an operator can actually follow without breaking production.
+It is a six-step program.
+Segment, Establish, Control, Update, Respond, Evaluate.
+That takes the IEC 62443 standard and turns it into a sequence an operator can actually follow without breaking production.

 Making industrial cybersecurity standards actually usable in the real world.

-Originator · River Caudle · OT/ICS practitioner
+River Caudle · Riverman · OT/ICS Security Practice

 S